JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 <p style="text-align:center;">V</p>

-Within this body and mind is the thief Cupid, Who hath stolen my jewel of divine knowledge.
+Within this body and mind is the thief Cupid,
+Who hath stolen my jewel of divine knowledge.
 I have no patron, O God, to whom I may make my complaint.
-Whom hath Cupid not ruined ?
-Who am I that I should escape ?
+Whom hath _Cupid_ not ruined ?
+Who am _I that I should escape_ ?

-O God, this terrible pain cannot be endured ; What power hath my fickle mind against Cupid ?
-Sanak Sanandan, the sons of Brahma, Shiv, Shukdev, Vishnu, Brahma, and others know his power.
+O God, this terrible pain cannot be endured ;
+What power hath my fickle mind against Cupid ?
+Sanak Sanandan, _the sons of Brahma_, Shiv, Shukdev, Vishnu, Brahma, and others know _his power_.
 The poets, the Jogis, the wearers of matted hair, Passed their lives guarding themselves against him.
 Thou, O God, art unfathomable ; I cannot find Thy depth.
 O God, Lord of the poor, to whom else may I tell my woes ?
 Let the pain of birth and death subside, and grant me continence.

 Kabir singeth the praises of the Ocean of happiness.
 The body under the allegory of a merchant.

 <p style="text-align:center;">VI</p>

-There is one head of the firm and five traders,[^xx1] Who take with them spurious wares on twenty-five oxen.[^xx2] There are ten bags [^xx3] and nine poles [^xx4] to lift them ;
+There is one head of the firm and five traders,[^390] Who take with them spurious wares on twenty-five oxen.[^391] There are ten bags [^392] and nine poles [^393] _to lift them_ ;
 The body is bound by seventy-two ropes.

-[^xx1] have nothing to do with that commerce
+I have nothing to do with that commerce
 By which my capital is lessened, and my interest ever increased.
-I have trafficked by joining the seven threads ;[^xx5]
+I have trafficked by joining the seven threads ;[^394] <span id="p273"><sup><small>[ p.

-[^xx1] The head of the firm is man, the five traders the five senses.

-[^xx2] The spurious wares are worldly things.

-[^xx3] Generally understood to be the ten breaths of the body.

-[^xx4] The nine gates of the body.

-[^xx5] Bairag, contempt of the world; bibek, discrimination; khatsampal, the six acquisitions; moksk ichha, desire of deliverance; shrawan,

-<span id="p273"><sup><small>[ p.
 273 ]</small></sup></span>
 I have joined with them good acts and God's love.
-The three tax-gatherers [^xx1] wrangle for their share ;
+The three tax-gatherers [^395] wrangle for their share ;
 But I a trader put them aside and departed.
 The capital of the five traders is lost, their trade is ruined, And the oxen disperse in every direction.
 Saith Kabir, O man, thy business shall prosper,
 And thy doubts depart when thou art absorbed in God.

 A Brahman had censured Kabir for not having paid due attention to caste rules in eating.
 The following was his reply : —

 <p style="text-align:center;">VII</p>